spryker/spryker-docs/docs/pbc/all/payment-service-provider/202404.0/base-shop/third-party-integrations/stripe/project-guidelines-for-stripe.md

 ## Checkout payment step

-There're multiple ways to implement Stripe.
+There're multiple ways to implement Stripe for checkout.
 Some of the options:

 - Add Stripe to a headless frontend application using Glue API.
 - Add it as a hosted payment page which redirects the customer after submitting an order.